Bread Machine Oatmeal Breakfast Bread is a convenient and hearty cinnamon bread that makes wonderful toast or french bread.

 Have you noticed my love of my bread machine yet?
 I’ve made Garlic Bread, Coconut Bread, and use it to mix up the dough for Herb Bubble Bread.
-I like to make bread to eat as toast or use in french toast instead of using the store bought stuff.
-It’s really helped us to cut back on costs.

 It’s also perfect if you are not a confident baker.
 Baking has not been my strong suit so the bread machine has been a big life saver.
 Have I convinced you yet?